JonDavMartin/GITUMENTATION-a-practical-guide/README.md

 # Github and Documentation
 A practical guide for learning how to **use Github to document your open source project**, that is for learning how to **gitument**.
+Once documented on Github, your project will be able to come onto the developers market and take advantage of its incentivizing mechanisms to carry on developing and scaling up.
+Active documentation on Github therefore constitutes the basis for the development of your project on the developers market.

-This guide provides you with a short introdution to the main elements that are necessary to start gitumenting/using Github as a documentation tool (that is documentation, Github, Markdown,the Readme, the Posts and Wiki page), as well as with hyperlinks redirecting you to useful webpages created by the Github team itself that will help you in your task.
+This guide mainly provides you with a short introdution to the main elements that are necessary to start gitumenting/using Github as a documentation tool (that is documentation, Github, Markdown,the Readme, the Posts and Wiki page), as well as with hyperlinks redirecting you to all useful webpages managed by Github that can help you achieve this task.

-Our objective is twofold
+Our objective is threefold
 - to convince you of documenting your project on Github
 - to help you save as much time as possible in your "Gitumentation" learning process
+- to facilitate your entry onto the developers market

-We also plan to provide you with a very short but concrete example of documentation on Posts and Wiki pages.
+We also plan to provide you with a very short but concrete example of documentation of Readmes, Posts and Wikis (Wiki pages).

 ![Image one](Not-documented-not-done.png)